 Fig. 5.
 Ethics and the Ontological Boundaries of Automated Journalism – International

 Austria too, reflects the emphasis on production in the UK, although at similar levels, the other values are much lower (around 11 for organization, distribution, and commercialization).
-Switzerland is the exception that confirms the rule, the first being organization (it filieres to around 11), with volume production and the other two dimensions, distribution and commercialization, being relatively marginal in comparison.
+Switzerland is the exception that confirms the rule, the first being organization (it fliers to around 11), with volume production and the other two dimensions, distribution and commercialization, being relatively marginal in comparison.
 Production and organization are the predominant activities, more important in some countries than in others.

 This has resulted in a steep erosion of public trust in journalism.
 Polls across the globe show that substantial portions of the population consider the media biased, untrustworthy, or controlled by political and business interests (Edelman, 2023).
 The splintering of the media environment into ideologically driven echo chambers aggravated by algorithmic content recommendations has only augmented the undermining of any shared factual basis for public life (Flaxman & Rao, 2016).
 In response to these challenges, many news organizations have launched transparency initiatives, developed fact-checking partnerships, and digital guidelines on ethical digital reporting.
 A variety of new initiatives, including the Trust Project, News guard, and the Journalism Trust Initiative, aim to rebuild public trust by pushing for increased transparency about sources, corrections, and funding.
 Meanwhile, some authorities and platforms implemented new regulations to fight disinformation; however, these had to be negotiated with respect to press freedom and freedom of expression (Bradshaw et al., 2021).